dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 This transition guide is subject to changes as long as v20.0 is in pre-release mode.
 Individual pre-releases for v20.0 will not get standalone transition guides.

-Moreover, it's important to note that this transition guide will almost surely not cover every last one of the many smaller changes that came along with the bigger structural changes.
+Moreover, it's important to note that this transition guide will not cover every last one of the many smaller changes that came along with the bigger structural changes.
-If you notice that something is missing in here, feel free to add it.
+If you notice that some non trivial change is missing in here, feel free to add it.

 ## Table of contents